wolfgangw/backports/README.md

 ### Requirements

 See [Digital Cinema Tools Distribution](https://github.com/wolfgangw/digital_cinema_tools_distribution/wiki) for an easy-to-use [Setup](https://github.com/wolfgangw/digital_cinema_tools_distribution/wiki/Setup) script.
 This will install everything required (batteries included).
+Run the setup occasionally to keep up-to-date.

 If you prefer manual installation you will need the following: